-Andrew D. Althouse, PhD, joined the Center for Research on Health Care in August 2018 with a principal research focus on the design, conduct and analysis of randomized controlled trials (RCT’s) as part of the CCDC.
-Currently, Dr. Althouse is the lead statistician for ongoing RCT’s spanning the fields of primary care, palliative care, cardiology, and nephrology.
-He has a productive record as a collaborative statistician, with over 100 published manuscripts, and he has presented at national meetings of the American Diabetes Association, American Heart Association, American Statistical Association, and the Society for General Internal Medicine.
+Andrew D. Althouse, PhD, joined the Center for Research on Health Care in August 2018 with a principal research focus on the design, conduct and analysis of randomized controlled trials (RCTs) as part of the CCDC.
+He has a productive record as a collaborative statistician and on statistical methods in clinical trials at a number of medical conferences over the years.

-He also promotes the role of social media for scientific discussion, tweeting frequently at @ADAlthousePhD.
 In his spare time, he enjoys lifting weights, cooking great meals, and sampling craft beer.
-He lives in Upper Saint Clair with his wife and son.
+He lives in Upper Saint Clair with his wife and two sons.

 Education & Training

 - MA (Applied Statistics), University of Pittsburgh, 2010

 Saba S, Lee J, Szeto L, Pasupula DK, Hussain A, Waheed A, Adhikari S, Sharbaugh M, Thoma F, Althouse A, Fischer G, Lee J. Cluster Randomized Trial Examining the Impact of Automated Best Practice Alert on Rates of Implantable Defibrillator Therapy.
 Circ Cardiovasc Qual Outcomes.
 2019.

 In patients qualifying for implantable defibrillator therapy, this cluster randomized trial showed that best practice alerts resulted in increased rate of referral to electrophysiology, increased use of implantable cardioverter-defibrillator, and decreased mortality.